3dgeo-heidelberg/pytreedb/CONTRIBUTING.md

 # Contributing

 Thanks for considering contributing!
 Please read this document to learn the various ways you can contribute to this project and how to go about doing it.
+> The instructions in this file are based on [this template](https://github.com/allenai/python-package-template/blob/main/CONTRIBUTING.md).

 ## Bug reports and feature requests